 Open Access Textbooks

-- - (in press) Edward Jones-Imhotep and W. J. Turkel.
+- Edward Jones-Imhotep and W. J. Turkel.
 “The Analog Archive: Image-Mining the History of Electronics.”
 Seeing the Past with Computers: Experiments with Augmented Reality and Computer Vision for History, edited by Kevin Kee and Timothy Compeau.
 Ann Arbor: University of Michigan Press, 2019.